 Aim for the gut, or the sides of the back, just here, where the kidneys are.
 Or better yet, point the blade up and drive it under the ribcage, straight for the heart.
 Adnan’s lessons filled my mind, and though Harriet and I had practiced the movements he’d taught us, I was as ill-prepared for the reality of defending myself as I was for the reality of battle.

-The man who’d slipped past Adnan saw his chance to grab me and started sprinting forward.
+The man who’d slipped past Adnan saw his chance to grab me and sprinted forward.
 I tried to jump away from him and stab him at the same time, and was unsuccessful in both.
 He hit my wrist with his palm so hard that my hand flew open.
-The knife fell from my deadened fingers and was lost in muck beneath my feet.
+The knife fell from my deadened fingers and was lost in muck of the street.

 Fine then.
 I would use my hands.
 As I had on McNaught.

-The man moved to grab me, and instead of trying to run away again, I surged forward and punched him, throwing the full weight of my body into the blow.
+He moved to grab me, and instead of trying to run away, I surged forward and punched him, throwing the full weight of my body into the blow.
 I caught him on the cheek hard enough to snap his head to the side.
-Pain flared across my knuckles, which still hadn’t recovered from my last fight, but I ignored it and pulled back my arm to strike him again.
+Pain flared across my knuckles, which still hadn’t recovered from my last fight, but I ignored it and pulled my arm back to strike him again.

 The trouble was, this man wasn’t McNaught.
 He didn’t give a fig for my welfare.
 His order was to take me.
 There was no quantifier as to what state I was to be delivered in.
-As he turned back toward me, I realized with sickening dread that he hadn’t been stunned by pain, only caught off guard at being punched by a duchess.
-And from the angry look he now wore, he certainly wasn’t going to hold back like McNaught had.
+As his head came back around, I realized with sickening dread that he hadn’t been stunned by pain, only caught off guard at being punched by a duchess.
+From the ugly look he wore, he certainly wasn’t going to hold back like McNaught had.

 I tried to land a second blow, but he recovered with surprising speed.
 He dropped his shoulder, ducked my punch, and then lashed out at me.
-His fist took me in the gut and landed so hard that it drove the air from my lungs.
+His fist took me in the gut hard enough to drive the air from my lungs.
 I doubled over, wheezing.
 The street, which had been growing ever darker with the threat of sunset, suddenly exploded with light as stars danced across my vision.
 Try as I might, I couldn’t force my lungs to pull in a breath.
 Panic began to set in.

-I kicked out at him as he leaned down to haul me up.
+I kicked out at him when he leaned down to haul me up.
 My heel caught him in the crotch, and now it was his turn to double over wheezing.
-Seeing my chance, I turned and scrabbled away, crawling on all fours as I tried to get my feet under me.
-My lungs finally quit their seizing, and I was able to suck in a few glorious breaths.
+Seeing my chance, I turned and scrabbled away, crawling on all fours.
+My lungs finally quit their seizing, and I was able to suck in enough air to scream Haydar’s name.
 I was just struggling upright when fire erupted over my scalp and I was yanked backward.